Essentials of Diagnosis

 Depression is associated with poorer self-care and slower recovery after acute medical illnesses.
 It can accelerate cognitive and physical decline and leads to an increased use and cost of health care services.
 Among depressed older adults who have had a stroke, rehabilitation efforts are less effective and mortality rates are significantly higher.

-Major depression is defined as depressed mood or loss of interest in nearly all activities (anhedonia) or both for at least 2 weeks, accompanied by a minimum of 3 or 4 ...
+Major depression is defined as depressed mood or loss of interest in nearly all activities (anhedonia) or both for at least 2 weeks, accompanied by a minimum ...